rzajac/esp-ecl/examples/list/README.md

-## Timers example.
+## Double linked list example.

-Example program which is calling a callback using timer but each time the call period is doubled.
+Program is an example of `list` library usage.

 Demonstrates how to:
-- use timer helpers,
-- pass data to callbacks called by timers.
+- create double linked list,
+- removing elements from the list,
+- remove all elements from the list.

 ## Flashing.

 ```
 $ cd build
 $ cmake ..
-$ make timer_ex_flash
+$ make ex_list
 $ miniterm.py /dev/ttyUSB0 74880
 ```